Self-censorship can be both cause and effect

 Social learning from past experiences

-Regardless, these beliefs persisted, and continued to act as a reason for employees to practise self-censorship in their workplace.
+Regardless, these beliefs persisted, and continued to act as a reason for employees to practice self-censorship in their workplace.
 One suggestion is that these implicit voice theories are a result of social learning from early experiences with authority figures in one’s life, and how one was expected to act – either towards a parent, or a teacher.

 For example, if an individual had previously experienced being reprimanded by their teachers for voicing out a complaint, they may have internalised that ‘cause and effect’ link to all possible relations with people of power.
 Although the modern workplace may be more egalitarian and power distances are significantly reduced, these beliefs can feed into automatic actions to self-protect.